 Several practical factors influence the price of both collections on the secondary market.

-The largest premium driver is a full set, meaning the watch includes its original box and papers.
-Buyers consistently pay more when complete accessories are present.
+The largest premium driver is a full set: the watch with its original box and papers.
+Buyers consistently pay more when the accessories are complete.
+An unpolished case also commands more, because collectors prefer original factory finishing.
+Refinished watches sell for less.
+These are among the things worth checking on any pre-owned example before you commit.

-Precious metal cases introduce another reality: they are harder to sell quickly at fair prices because the buyer pool is smaller.
-Service history also plays a role, especially for the manual-wind Trésor, where documented maintenance reassures potential buyers.
+Precious-metal cases bring their own reality.
+They are harder to sell quickly at a fair price because the buyer pool is smaller.
+Service history also matters, especially for the manual-wind Trésor, where documented maintenance reassures a buyer.

-Across both collections, most examples trade at roughly 40 to 55 percent below retail on the secondary market.
-For buyers who want long-term ownership rather than speculation, a well-kept used example with a full set is usually the most rational entry point.
+Across both collections, most steel examples trade roughly 15 to 35 percent below retail, with precious-metal pieces discounting more steeply.
+For long-term ownership rather than speculation, a well-kept used example with a full set is usually the most rational entry point.

 Notable De Ville Trésor References